Back to bricks list

 That's it 🎉, the streamlit app is ready to be used.
 You can find the complete code of this in the academy brick.

-Use brick classes in streamlit app
+Use brick classes in streamlit normal app

 To do this, simply import your classes from your brick.